stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard/audit-trail.md

 ## Description
 All activities from every users (included the administrator) in your team are logged.
-The administrator can see the activities from his team in the menu <mark>Dashboard > Audit trail`.
+The administrator can see the activities from his team in the menu <mark>Dashboard > Audit trail</mark>.

 ::: tip
 * Use the Filter <mark>Member</mark> to see the activities from a selected member.